 Most food truck owners agree with this concept; however fewer understand how to follow through with it.
 Some truck owners will offer a buy 10, get one free punch-card incentive, for example.
-This is fine and good, but this strategy usually puts all the pressure on customers.
+This is fine, but this strategy usually puts all the pressure on customers.
 They have to work to be rewarded.
-They can’t sit back, eat and enjoy free stuff.
+Customers can’t sit back, eat and enjoy free stuff.
 They have to keep their card on hand and track their purchases.

 - Make customers smile.
 Look at the neighborhood bar as an example.
 They have something going for them.
 There, you don’t have a drink ticket or a punch card.
 You saunter up to the bar and order your favorite adult beverage.
 After the bartender starts to know you or after you’ve ordered a few drinks, the bartender buys you one.
 You hear him say, “This one is on me.”